Couple gets married on flight instead of in Las Vegas - NewsBreak

 Pam Patterson and Jeremy Salda joked on April 19 that “they should hop on a plane to get married in Vegas,” according to a Southwest Airlines Facebook post .
 The couple then realized neither one of them was joking.
 So they booked a flight for Sunday with a Southwest Airlines competitor.
 Their Vegas wedding chapel appointment was booked for Sunday at 9 p.m.

 When the lovebirds arrived at Dallas Fort Worth International Airport (DFW) from the Will Rogers World Airport (OKC), they found out their connection to Harry Reid International Airport (LAS) was canceled after several delays.
-A passenger and ordained minister by the name of Chris, who was also traveling from DFW to LAS, overheard the couple’s predicament and “offered to marry the couple himself!” according to the post.Police: California teacher was drunk in classroom
+A passenger and ordained minister by the name of Chris, who was also traveling from DFW to LAS, overheard the couple’s predicament and “offered to marry the couple himself!” according to the post.Columbus Mayoral candidates address key topics in debate

 So Patterson, Salda, and the minister purchased the last three seats to Las Vegas on a Southwest flight and took an Uber across town to get to Dallas Love Field Airport from DFW.